department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 - Could you tell me your thoughts on what you see here?
 What can you do on this page?

 - How does this page meet your expectations?
-How does this page not meet your expectations?
+How does it not meet your expectations?

 - (if not mentioned) What are your thoughts on the order of the information on this page?

 - (if not mentioned) Did you notice that some of the fields can be edited?
 What are your thoughts on that?

-- (if not mentioned) Did you notice the FAQs pertaining to what can be edited?
+- (if not mentioned) Did you notice the FAQ pertaining to what can be edited?
 Could you please go ahead and select this FAQ?
-How does this information help clarify what can be edited - or fall short in clarifying this?"
+How does this information help clarify what can be edited - or how does it fall short in clarifying this?"

 **Things to watch for:**